The four key differences between a flat white and a latte:

 To make the perfect flat white at home, simply pour a shot of espresso (or 1 x coffee pod) into a 150ml cup and slowly pour warmed milk from a height of 5cm.
 When the cup is nearly full, lower your jug and add the remaining ½-1cm of foamy milk on top.

+The main difference between a flat white and a latte all comes down to taste.
 If you love a stronger cup of coffee, I would definitely recommend choosing a flat white.
 It’s full of flavour and has a velvety smooth texture, which is simply divine.

 Having said that, the café latte remains one of the most popular choices in shops today so if you’re after a more mellow flavour, it’s the one for you.